 The Company capitalizes certain internal use software development costs related to its SaaS platform incurred during the application development stage when management with the relevant authority authorizes and commits to the funding of the project, it is probable that the project will be completed, and the software will be used as intended.
 The Company also capitalizes costs related to specific upgrades and enhancements when it is probable that the expenditures will result in additional functionality.
 Costs related to preliminary project activities and to post-implementation activities are expensed as incurred.
 Internal use software is amortized on a straight-line basis over its estimated useful life, which is generally 5 years.
 Management evaluates the useful lives of these assets on an annual basis and tests for impairment whenever events or changes in circumstances occur that could impact the recoverability of the assets.
 Capitalized costs are recorded as intangible assets in the accompanying balance sheets.
-For the fiscal year ended January 31, 2023 (Successor), the period from June 12, 2021 through January 31, 2022 (Successor), the period from February 1, 2021 through June 11, 2021 (Predecessor (SLH)), the period from August 28, 2020 through January 31, 2021 (Predecessor (SLH)), and the period from February 1, 2020 through August 27, 2020 (Predecessor (PL)) Company capitalized \$7.3 million, \$2.9 million, \$1.7 million, \$1.9 million and \$3.0 million, respectively, and recognized amortization of \$1.2 million, \$0.2 million, \$0.2 million, and \$2.7 million, respectively.
+For the fiscal year ended January 31, 2023 (Successor), the period from June 12, 2021 through June 11, 2021 (Predecessor (SLH)), the period from August 28, 2020 through January 31, 2021 (Predecessor (SLH)), and the period from February 1, 2021 through August 27, 2020 (Predecessor (PL)) Company capitalized \$7.3 million, \$2.9 million, \$1.7 million and \$3.0 million, respectively, and recognized amortization of \$1.2 million, \$0.2 million, \$0.2 million, \$0.1 million, and \$2.7 million, respectively.